-For example, here, I need dependency for the Web, I will enter in the Available box as follows:
+For example, here, I need dependency for the Web, I will enter the Available box as follows:

 Here, for example, I choose the following dependencies:

-As you can see, above is the URL of Spring Initializr for the web, STS will call this URL for Spring Initializr to create Spring Boot project for us.
+As you can see, above is the URL of Spring Initializr for the web, STS will call this URL for Spring Initializr to create the Spring Boot project for us.